Viscadia/Assignments/README.md

    - `inventory.csv`
 3. Begin your work and place all deliverables in the `deliverables/` folder.
 4. Commit all your work directly to your fork.
-5. Open a Pull Request (PR) to the same branch of this repository as your submission.
+5. Open a Pull Request (PR) named `submission-yourname` to the same branch of this repository as your submission .

 ### Important Notes